w1zzball/QuizzardsOfOz/README.md

 ## About

 The Quizzards of Oz team presents a multiple choice quiz game which leverages https://the-trivia-api.com/ to generate a variable number of questions, allowing for customisation based on difficulty, region and category.
+The project employs javascript along with bootstrap styling to give the page an engaging look with immediate user feedback.

 ## Features